Cuprate/monero-book/src/consensus_rules/blocks/weights.md

 Now get the median **block weight** over the last 100 blocks, this is the short term median.

-Now we can calculate the effective median, for hard-forks 10 to 14 this is done by:
+Now we can calculate the effective median, for hard-forks 10 to 14 this is done by[^effective-median]:

 \\(effectiveMedian = min(max(hf5PenaltyFreeZone, shortTermMedian), 50 * longTermMedian) \\)